ali14a/myAIHR/scripts/README.md

 ### Features

-- **Kills all services**: Automatically terminates any running frontend, backend, or Docker services
+- **Kills all services**: Automatically terminates any running frontend, backend, or other services
 - **Port management**: Checks and frees up ports 3000, 5173, and 8000
 - **Process tracking**: Uses PID files to track running processes
 - **Logging**: Redirects server output to log files for debugging